DanielMartinez4290/Javascript-Prototype-Calculator/README.md

-Javascript Prototype Calculator that adds calculations to the top and functions similar to a Single Page Application.
+Javascript Prototype Calculator that performs addition, subtraction, multiplication, division, and exponentials.
+Each calculation is saved in localStorage and added to the top of the calculator similar to a Single Page Application.
+The mathematic symbols used are from icomoon.